schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 ---

 {::options parse_block_html="true" /}

-I'm working with some tech leads to guide them to learn about coaching their teams themselves.
-As a part of this, we are holding book clubs on several books.
-Right now we are reading [Are Your Lights On, Gause & Weinberg](https://leanpub.com/areyourlightson).
+I'm re-reading [Are Your Lights On, Gause & Weinberg](https://leanpub.com/areyourlightson).
 The first time I read this book was around the turn of the century.
 I am a different person, both figuratively and literally, so while the book hasn't changed, I'm seeing much more than I did the first time.

 For example, this quote:
 > The really important thing in dealing with problems is to know that the question is never answered, but that